RedHatEMEA/jon-demo-project/README.md

 Testing at the moment is more of a manual process.
 As such, there are no guarantees regarding the full functionality of all the aspects of the script on different environments.

-The following environments have been tried and partly tested:
+The following environments have been tried and partly tested with the following results:
-Fedora 15 64-bit (code developed on this environment) Fedora 16 64-bit
+SUCCESS:	Fedora 15 64-bit (code developed on this environment)
+SUCCESS:	Fedora 16 64-bit
+SUCCESS:	RHEL 6.1  64-bit

-Fedora 17 64-bit [Not yet supported because only RPMs available are for PostgreSQL 9.2, unless you manually install 9.1] RHEL 6.1  64-bit
+FAILURE:	Fedora 17 64-bit [Not yet supported because only RPMs available are for PostgreSQL 9.2, unless you manually install 9.1]
+FAILURE:	MAC OSX 10.8 [Non-transferable linux commands such as useradd, wget, etc...]

 Components, there's no way to guarantee functioning with all versions of the required components, but the following work:
 Maven 		3.0.3, 3.0.4